bgok/flow-quest-submissions/chapter2.0/day2/README.md

 ### Quest

 #### 1. Explain why we wouldn't call changeGreeting in a script.
 Scripts can only read contract data.
-Changes can only be performed from a script.
+Changes can only be performed in a transaction.

 #### 2. What does the AuthAccount mean in the prepare phase of the transaction?
 AuthAccount is the wallet that signed and submitted the transaction for execution.